lwindolf/lzone-cheat-sheets/cheat-sheet/kubernetes/nginx-ingress.md

 ## Auth Variants

-For a list of OAuth proxies for use with k8s check out the <?add topic='kubernetes'?> sheet.
+For a list of OAuth proxies for use with k8s check out the [kubernetes cheat sheet](/cheat-sheet/kubernetes).

 ### Basic Auth